DavidPayares/Pneumonia-SAR/SAR-Pneumonia.md

 }
 ```

-And then we will get the AIC values.
+And then we get the AIC values.

 ```r